 Please note that the Lerwick Town Hall is currently undergoing conservation work and will open again mid 2017.

 Lerwick Town Hall is Shetland's main civic building standing prominently over the town centre and open to visitors all year round.
 The exquisite stained glass windows are a ‘must see’ on your holiday to-do list.

 The shore is lined by the houses, stores and piers which are collectively called lodberries (from the Norse, "hlad berg" = flat stone).
 Take a walk along these picturesque houses with thick walls, slipways and fish-drying sheds.
 Open access.

 Michaelswood is a 12 acre woodland in Aith with many picnic facilities and woodland walks.
 For children there is Captain Blackbeards Pirate ship and other child friendly sites to explore.
 Enjoy the Philosophers' Trail or the lovely views from the top of the woodland overlooking Aith and Aith's Voe.

 Walk around this spectacular island and witness the amazing cliffs of 'Da Noup', home to thousands of seabirds.
 Access by inflatable boat from Bressay.
 No dogs allowed.
-Open mid April - end August, closed Monday and Thursday.
+Open 25th April - 31st August 2017, 1000-1700 (closed Monday and Thursday).